Year 4

 Task 1 • How many cupcakes?

-Students learn that an array can be partitioned into smaller arrays to help work how many there are altogether.
+Students learn that an array can be partitioned into smaller arrays to help work out how many there are altogether.

 Task 1